 The Georgia Department of Community Affairs (DCA) HOME Rental Housing Loan Program provides funding through the HOME Program to respond to the affordable housing needs throughout the state of Georgia.
-These funds are used for eligible HOME activities to provide decent, safe and affordable housing for Georgia's low, very low, and moderate income families.
+These funds are used for eligible HOME activities to provide decent, safe, and affordable housing for Georgia's low, very low, and moderate-income families.

-Policies governing the administration of the HOME Rental Housing Loan Program are found throughout the 2017 Qualified Allocation Plan (QAP), other 2017 Manuals (including but not limited to the Architectural Standards Guide, the Appraisal Manual, the Market Study Guide, etc.), the 2017 Core Application, Application Instructions and other documents published by HUD and DCA.
+Policies governing the administration of the HOME Rental Housing Loan Program are found throughout the 2021 Qualified Allocation Plan (QAP), other 2021 Manuals (including but not limited to the Architectural Standards Guide, the Appraisal Manual, the Market Study Guide, etc.), the 2021 Core Application, Application Instructions and other documents published by HUD and DCA.

 Included in this Manual are policies relating to DCA HOME loans.
 In no way, however, should exclusion of a policy from this section be construed to limit its applicability to funding resources allocated under the QAP.
 DCA reserves the right to formulate new policies to address operational issues that may arise during the course of the funding cycle and during the underwriting of each HOME loan.
 In the event of a conflict between this document and the QAP, the QAP shall control.

-Applicants who will utilize DCA's HOME funds as a source in a competitive Application must obtain prior DCA consent pursuant to the pre-application process described in Section 13. of the Core Section of the QAP.
+Applicants that will utilize DCA's HOME funds as a source in a competitive tax credit Application must obtain DCA's consent during the pre-application process as described in the QAP or a published HOME Notice of Funding Availability (NOFA).